Read chapters

 Lady Amelia curtsied elegantly.
 "Indeed, we hoped we might find you all at home.
 Is Alexander here?"

 Her ladyship slightly frowned at Lady Amelia using her son's Christian name to her.
-It was one thing if he allowed the intimacy, but it was another to use it in company.
-"Do sit," Lady Agatha gestured to the seats nearby.
-"As you see, Martha has joined us for a few weeks.
-We missed her so much."
+It was one thing to allow the intimacy, but quite another to use it in company.

 Martha rose and curtsied politely.
 "Lord Morton, Lady Amelia."